GGCL7/AVP-IFT/README.md

 The source code for training our models can be found here [Model source code](https://github.com/GGCL7/AVP-IFT/tree/main/Model%20source%20code).

 # Web server
-We also provide a web server to the users,  which you can access from the().
+We also provide a web server to the users,  which you can access from the [Web server](https://awi.cuhk.edu.cn/~dbAMP/AVP/).